thdaemon/pixiv-novel-saver/README.md

 	- [x] A option to disable all lazy modes unconditionally

-	- [ ] A option to allow to strip non-ascii title in filename

 	- [x] A option to save cover image of novels

 	- [ ] A option to save inline images in novels